clee-top/CodingPracticePython/text_questions/AWS_Questions.md

-Info: Notes and psuedocode pertaining to a tech screen
+Info: Notes and psuedocode pertaining to a tech screen.
+This was from Aktana

 A: -> What I wrote at the time.
 Was presented over coderpad.
 N: -> Notes after the fact.
 So I can remember what I wrote/answered at the time.